Achilles 24: Design

 Early production boats had three cabin windows, but this was later changed to a single long window.

 Accommodations in the narrow-beam boat include two quarter berths and a forward "V"-berth, with a chemical head under the "V"-berth.
 It has a split galley, with a port side double sink and a starboard side two-burner stove.
 An anchor well is provide in the bow on boats after about serial number 250.

 The design has a hull speed of 5.92 kn.

-Operational history

-The designer, Butler raced the boat in the Azores and Back (AZAB) Yacht Race and Observer Single-handed Trans-Atlantic Race (OSTAR) races.
+The designer, Butler, raced the boat in the Azores and Back (AZAB) Yacht Race and Observer Single-handed Trans-Atlantic Race (OSTAR) races.

 In a 2009 review, Yachting Monthly magazine said, "factory-built boats were sound, strong but simple.
 The quality of the many home-built models will be variable."